MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-use-azure-container-registry/includes/3-log-container-registry.md

 Use this Try-This exercise to gain some hands-on experience with Azure Kubernetes Service.

 Before pushing and pulling container images, you must sign-in to the registry instance.
 [Sign into the Azure CLI](/cli/azure/get-started-with-azure-cli) on your local machine, then run the [az sign-in](/cli/azure/acr#az_acr_login) command.
-Specify only the registry resource name when logging in with the Azure CLI.
+Specify only the registry resource name when signing in with the Azure CLI.

 > [!NOTE]
 > Don't use the fully qualified sign-in server name.